lshtm-genomics/omics-course/docs/other-omics/ml.md

 Two graphs are produced in the same folder:

 ```
-INH-model_LR:0.001-DR:0.2-ACC.png
+INH-model_LR:0.0001-DR:0.2-ACC.png
-INH-model_LR:0.001-DR:0.2-LOSS.png
+INH-model_LR:0.0001-DR:0.2-LOSS.png
 ```

 !!!
 Information
-    The script is adapted for CPU running (estimated running time of 2.5 minutes).
+    The script is adapted for CPU running (estimated running time of 1.5 minutes).
 Hence compromises in model accuracy is taken.

     Waiting for model to run/train and dealing with these fragmented times is also essential in our lives here are some ground rules:

-    - If a model takes < 5 minutes to train, I like to check Instagram to give my brain a break.
+    - If a model takes < 5 minutes to train, I like to catch up oy email for grab some tea to give my brain a break.

     - If a model takes 5–30 min to train, I’ll usually spend time reading or writing documentation.
 Sometimes debugging too.